dany002/UBB-Computer-Science/Year 1/Semester 1/FP (Python)/a11-dany002/README.md

 # Assignment 11
 ## Requirements
-- You will be given one of the problems below to solve
 - Use object oriented programming and layered architecture
 - All modules with the exception of the UI will be covered with specifications and PyUnit test cases
 - The program must protect itself against the user’s invalid input